Home Equity Lines of Credit (HELOCs)

 Get a competitive personal loan rate, with potential same-day funding upon approval.

-1 Introductory Rate(s): The Introductory Rate promotion of Prime minus 0.01 (currently 3.24% variable APR) is currently in effect for applications received between August 1, 2020 and September 30, 2020 and which close by December 31, 2020.
-To be eligible for the Introductory Rate, you must take minimum initial draws totaling at least $50,000 within 15 calendar days of account opening.
-After such disbursement, you must maintain a minimum outstanding balance of at least $50,000 until the close of the 3rd monthly billing cycle.
+1 Introductory Rate(s): The Introductory Rate promotion of Prime minus 0.01 (currently 3.24% variable APR) is currently in effect for applications received between August 1, 2020 and December 31, 2020 and which close by March 31, 2021.
+To be eligible for the Introductory Rate, you must take minimum initial draws totaling at least $30,000 within 15 calendar days of account opening.
+After such disbursement, you must maintain a minimum outstanding balance of at least $30,000 until the close of the 3rd monthly billing cycle.
 Additionally, you must set up and maintain automatic payments from a BBVA deposit account.
 Introductory Rates are not available for Purchase Money Second Lines or line increases on existing BBVA HELOCs.
-You must have a minimum qualifying FICO® score of 720 at the time of application to qualify.
 The rate is subject to forfeiture during the 6-month Introductory Period if you fail to maintain that minimum outstanding balance or if you become 60 or more days past due at any time.
 In that case, any outstanding balance and any subsequent credit advances will accrue interest at the standard rate(s) as described below and in your credit agreement.
 You may be approved for a HELOC but determined ineligible for the offered Introductory Rate.

 2 Standard Rate(s): After the 6-month Introductory Period ends, any outstanding balances and any subsequent credit advances on your HELOC will accrue interest at the standard rate(s) contained in your credit agreement.
 “Prime” means the highest per annum Prime Rate of interest published by the Wall Street Journal, which was 3.25% on 3/17/2020.
 APR will vary with Prime; will be based on your collateral property location, credit line amount, CLTV ratio and other factors; and can range from Prime plus 0.74% (currently 3.99% variable APR) to Prime plus 7.10% (currently 10.35% variable APR) (includes 1.00% interest rate reduction for automatic payment from a BBVA deposit account).
 APR will not exceed 18% or go below 2.50% at any time during the term of your account.